hanzeG/StealthHub/README.md

     If any submodule contains its own nested submodules, ensure they are fully initialised:
     ```bash
     git submodule update --init --recursive

+    # return to the project root before proceeding to on-chain benchmarking or circuit tests
+    cd ../..
     ```
     Run this command from the root of each submodule as needed to pull in any nested repositories.

-    After completing these steps, return to the project root before proceeding to on-chain benchmarking or circuit tests:
-    ```bash
-    cd ../..
-    ```

 ---